showbizdudebeta/cheeseepedia/content/transcriptions/school-days.md

 **Everyone: (singing)**
 School Day's
 **Fatz: (talking)**
-If That Don't Bring a Smile to Your Baby Face
+If That Don't Bring a Smile to Your Face
 Just Think of My Baby Face
 Ha-Ha